nogibjj/lukebian_project4/README.md

 # lukebian_project4

+### This is the repo for individual project4 IDS706.
+### In this project, I built a NBA Players FastAPI and show the five members in celtics teams.
+After build the API on github, I deploy it on the AWS using lambda function, so that, you can access the heep endnote using the url.

 ### We'll need to modify the API so that it has a Lambda handler.
 Use Mangum:
 ```
 from mangum import Mangum